surfer190/fixes/docs/magento/log-to-a-file.md

 category: Magento
 date: '2020-06-21'
 summary: ''
-title: Log To A File
+title: Log To A File in Magento 1
 ---
 ## Magento - How to log to a file